sbt/sbt/src/sphinx/Getting-Started/Running.rst

 mode.
 Interactive mode has a command prompt (with tab completion and history!).

-For example, you could type `compile` at the sbt prompt:
+For example, you could type :key:`compile` at the sbt prompt:

 .. code-block:: console

     > compile

-To `compile` again, press up arrow and then enter.
+To :key:`compile` again, press up arrow and then enter.

-To run your program, type `run`.
+To run your program, type :key:`run`.

 To leave interactive mode, type `exit` or use Ctrl+D (Unix) or Ctrl+Z (Windows).